VartanyanE/readMe/README.md

 To install necessary dependencies, run the folliwing command

-sd
+npm install

 ### Usage

+NA

 ### To run tests run the following command

-fsd
+npm tests

 ### Questions

-If you have any questions, please contact Emanuil Vartanyan
+If you have any questions, please contact Emanuil Vartanyan directly at